Ian Ridpath

 Broadcasting

-Over the years I have appeared on numerous news and current affairs programmes on radio and television, discussing developments in astronomy and space or describing what can be seen in the sky.
+Over the years I have appeared on numerous news and current affairs programmes on radio and television, discussing developments in astronomy and space.
 I was space correspondent for LBC Radio in the 1970s to 1990s and for the original BBC TV Breakfast Time programme in the 1980s.
-I subsequently moved to Sky News.

 Journalism

 My writing has appeared in newspapers and magazines throughout the world.
 From 1986 to 1992 I was editor and then editor-in-chief of Popular Astronomy, a UK magazine for amateur astronomers.
-I am an occasional contributor to Sky at Night magazine and Astronomy Now and for 10 years chaired their annual AstroFest conference, the largest event of its kind in Europe.
+I am an occasional contributor to Sky at Night magazine and Astronomy Now and for 10 years chaired Astronomy Now’s annual AstroFest conference, the largest event of its kind in Europe.
 My star show Planet Earth ran at the London Planetarium for two years, from 1993 February to 1995 January.
-(It was the last show to use the original Zeiss optical projector, which was subsequently replaced by a computerized Digistar.)
 In 1987 I wrote the script for Armagh Planetarium’s Space Odyssey, the world’s first interactive star show.
-For over 10 years I wrote a monthly star spot for BBC Wildlife magazine.
+From 2015 to 2024 I was editor of The Antiquarian Astronomer, the journal of the Society for the History of Astronomy.
 However, I regard myself primarily as an author and editor of books.

 Lecturing